Core Platform

 Shipping and refining

-We shipped an MVP in about a week and refined it as real usage came in, tightening the visualization and building it into the Overview, the workspace homepage.
+We shipped an MVP in about a week and refined it as real usage insights came in, tightening the visualization and building it into the Overview, the workspace homepage.
 The structure people saw every time they opened the product had become the central view.

 Outcome